espressif/esp-idf/docs/en/get-started/macos-setup-scratch.rst

 Next Steps
 ==========

-To carry on with development environment setup, proceed to :ref:`get-started-get-esp-idf-cmake`.
+To carry on with development environment setup, proceed to :ref:`get-started-get-esp-idf`.